drekka/Voodoo/README.md

 ### Dynamic responses

-Dynamic responses are one of the more useful features of Simulcra.
+Dynamic responses are one of the more useful features of Simulacra.
 Essentially they give you the ability to run code (Swift or Javascript) in response to an incoming request and for that code to decide how to respond.
 In Swift a closure is called with this signature

 ```swift